Frequently Asked Questions

 How long does it normally take to complete the Pharmacy Technician Training Program?

 Our interactive training program is a self-paced system.
-Typically, multimedia presentations offer the shortest 'learn' time for the required study material.
-In addition, with the ability to repeat study presentation on command, repeat any of our five testing levels, and our 27,000 word Learn File for reference, the time required to complete our program will remain brief.
+Typically, multimedia presentations offer the shortest "learn" time for the required study material.
+In addition, with the ability to repeat study presentation on command, repeat any of our five testing levels, and our over 65,000 word Learn File for reference, the time required to complete our program will remain brief.
 We typically recommend six to twelve weeks preparation time before taking the PTCB or ExCPT exam.
 However, actual results will be dependent upon the user.

 Does the Pharmacy Technician Training Program provide reference documentation?

 The Pharmacy Technician Training Program does provide reference documentation, but not in the traditional sense.
 Our reference material, called "Learn Files", is contained in our interactive program.
 We have converted our training manual that was successfully used in our field trials of our product.
-The 400 page manual is now conveniently available from our program under our "Learn" button.
+The 300 page manual is conveniently available from our program under our "Learn" button.
 At any time during the program operation, the "Learn" button can be clicked and an electronic version of our Learn Files appears and is bookmarked to the location of the program when the "Learn" button was accessed.
-The 27,000 word Learn File contains reference text and graphics.
-A link to our glossary, which is loaded with words specific to Pharmacy Technicians, is available for every windows help panel.
-Our system is fully searchable by keyword and we have enabled the print function for all of the Learn Files.
+The over 65,000 word Learn File contains reference text and graphics.
+Our system is fully searchable and we have enabled the print function for all of the Learn Files.

 Does PassAssured's Pharmacy Technician Training Program require internet access?